mindstream-today/blog/about.md

 It's a place where a group of enthusiasts comes together to share knowledge and ideas.
 Programming is a magnificent tool where we use engineering and maths to create art.

-Maths provide an opportunity to create your ideas in an inexpensive way, without the use of expensive construction.
+Math provide an opportunity to create your ideas in an inexpensive way, without the use of expensive construction.
 Programming is the same.
 You can create a prototype of your projects to check your ideas.
 In our blog, we prepare practical [code katas](https://en.wikipedia.org/wiki/Kata_(programming)) for self-improvement.